 At one point, Stu explains, “We spent 10 days in the country on a writing trip, rented this house, set the studio up and were just writing day and night, punching out as many tunes as we could.”
 Going totally off-grid “was amazing, there was no internet, no mobile network, just this shoddy landline,” says Nick, “and we didn’t give that number to anyone but our girlfriends and our manager.”
 They also put in time at unfamiliar studios in far-flung places like London, Amsterdam and Berlin.
 With the change of scenery, lack of distractions and offline peace’n’quiet, says Stu, “we found ourselves writing this stuff that wasn’t a million miles removed from what we’ve done in the past, but it was different — we were experimenting with different tempos, different sounds, and we came up with these songs… There’s a cohesive sonic pallette, but stylistically they could be confusing to people who are purely White Dress fans.”

-Hence the decision to (wait for it, this is big) release a new tune each month throughout 2018, kicking off with February’s drop, Nightmares, a gritty breakbeat number featuring British multi-instrumentalist Scott Quinn on vox.
-Though their rep thus far has been built on hooky lyrical tracks — and Nightmare’s sure no noodly minimalist instrumental — we can expect more left-of-centre surprises from Set Mo in future.
+Hence the decision to (wait for it, this is big) release a new tune each month throughout 2018, which kicked off with February’s drop, Nightmares, a gritty breakbeat number featuring British multi-instrumentalist Scott Quinn on vox.
+Though their rep thus far has been built on hooky lyrical tracks — and Nightmare’s sure no noodly minimalist instrumental — there’s been more left-of-centre surprises from Set Mo including their moody March drop Unity.
 “We want people to know we’re not just doing 4/4 beat, vocal stuff,” says Stu.
 “We love artists like Chemical Brothers and Groove Armada, or Moby and Jamie XX — you listen to their albums, they’ll have big, deep electronic dance tracks, and then delicate, soft, beautiful songs.
 We don’t want to be pigeonholded as just house DJs.
 We’re so inspired by different styles of music, and want to express that,” says Nick.
 Concludes Stu, “No matter what type of music we’re making, when it comes down to it, we’re songwriters, we’re writing songs.”

 Best believe, it ain’t all about four-to-the-floor.
 Set Mo have got much more in store.
 Each month, a new track, as a matter of fact.